A body believed to be Miya Marcano has been found, Florida sheriff says - KTVZ

 Authorities in Florida have discovered a body believed to be missing 19-year-old Miya Marcano, Orange County Sheriff John Mina said in a news conference Saturday.

-Detectives have notified Marcano’s family, Mina said, but authorities are still waiting for an official identification to be made by the medical examiner.
+Detectives have notified Marcano’s family, Mina said, but authorities are still waiting for an official identification to be made by the medical examiner and the cause of death has yet to be determined.
 A purse with Marcano’s identification was located near the body, he said.

 “Everyone wanted this outcome to be different,” Mina said.